rahulgupta888/Todo-list-app/README.md

 # Todo List Application

 ## Overview
 This Todo List application is built using React and Tailwind CSS.
-It allows users to manage their tasks effectively by providing features to create, update, mark as completed, search, and view tasks in an expandable format.
+It allows users to manage their tasks effectively by providing features to create, update, mark as completed, and view tasks in an expandable format.

 ## Features
 - **Create Task**: Add new tasks to the list.
 - **Update Task**: Edit existing tasks.
 - **Mark as Done**: Mark tasks as completed.
-- **Search Tasks**: Filter tasks using the search bar.
 - **Expandable List**: Expand tasks to view descriptions and timestamps.

 ## Implementation